 RIDE AND TESTED

-- Take a Seat – When your child is sitting on the seat of the bike, the balls of their feet should be able to comfortably touch the ground.
-If not, the seat height is too high which could make stopping more difficult.
+- Take a Seat – When your child is sitting on the seat of the bike, the balls of their feet should comfortably touch the ground.
+If not, the seat height is too high, which could make stopping more difficult.

 - Level the Pedals – While pedaling, there are two potential problems that could arise if the bike is the incorrect size.
 The first is your child’s knees bumping into the handlebars.
-This is a sign that the bike is undersized.
-In contrast, if your child cannot pedal smoothly and looks to be hyper-extending their legs, then the bike is too large.
+This is a sign that the bike is too small.
+In contrast, if your child cannot pedal smoothly and looks to be hyperextending their legs, then the bike is too large.

 - Handle with Care – Your child should be able to comfortably steer the handlebars while only slightly bending their arms.
-If they are overstretching, it can be another sign that the bike you are looking at is too big.
+If they are overstretching, it can be another sign that the bike you’re looking at is too big.

-Children grow quickly and because of that, it may be tempting to buy them a bike that they can ‘grow into.’
+It may be tempting to buy your child a bike that they can “grow into.”
 However, doing so is ill-advised.
-It may also be more difficult for them to maneuver the bike, which could impact their confidence and make it harder for them to learn.
+A bike that is difficult to maneuver could impact their confidence and make it harder for them to learn.

-To account for small growth spurts, some bikes enable you to raise the seat and the handlebar stem to make minor customizations in size.
-Be sure to check the limits on the owner’s manual of whatever bike you choose.
-If the bike is adjusted to the farthest extent and you still notice problems with comfort and function, then it’s time for your child to move up to the next size level.
+To account for small growth spurts, some bikes enable you to raise the seat and the handlebar stem for minor customizations in size.
+But be sure to check the limits on the owner’s manual of whatever bike you choose.
+If adjustments don’t solve problems with comfort and function, then it’s time to move up to the next size level.